DarkRewar/BaseTool/README.md

 ### <span id="ui-workflow">Workflow</span>

 The `UI` module follows [the official Unity UI recommendations](https://unity.com/fr/how-to/unity-ui-optimization-tips) about optimization and organization.
-Meaning that you must setup a specific UI workflow to use the module:
+Meaning that you must set up a specific UI workflow to use the module:

 1. Any view must inherit from the [`View`](#view) class ;
 2. Each view must have a `Canvas` component ;